 A key component of this training is the development of self-awareness, which will enhance your capacity to respond to clients with awareness, and ensure that your use of self is always in service of your clients' needs, rather than your own.
 You will therefore be required to take part in self-funded personal counselling in order to understand the experience from the client's perspective.

 You'll be taught by trained counsellors and psychotherapists, and will build your practical experience through micro-skills training, skills practice groups and a supervised counselling placement.
 You will complete more than the required number of training hours for individual accreditation by the British Association for Counselling and Psychotherapy (BACP).

-Sam McManus, BA Humanistic Counselling Practice
+Phil Rudd, BA Humanistic Counselling Practice

 Providing you with a solid theoretical and practical foundation, the first year of this course is designed to introduce you to humanistic counselling practice and prepare you for your second year placement.
 You will need to undertake a minimum of 40 hours of self-funded personal therapy alongside your studies.